-On October 28, 2011, the Foundation entered into a 99-year lease agreement with the Nassau County School Board for the use of land to construct the Roberts Club.
+On October 28, 2010, the Foundation entered into a 99-year lease agreement with the Nassau County School Board for the use of land to construct the Roberts Club.
 The rent is \$1 per year with the Foundation responsible for insurance, utilities, and maintenance costs.

-In October 23, 2021, the Foundation entered into a new agreement to lease property with monthly payments of \$2,000 and maturity date on May 2024.
-The following is a schedule by year of the future minimum lease payments required under the operating lease that has an initial or remaining non-cancelable lease term in excess of one year as of June 30, 2023:
+On October 23, 2021, the Foundation entered into a new agreement to lease property with monthly payments of \$2,000 and maturity date on May 2024.
+At expiration, the lease was not renewed and is currently month to month.